shecodes-students/kitchen-sessions/README.md

 $
 ```

-A program uses the _exit status_ to inidcate success or failure to the program it was started by.
+A program uses the _exit status_ to indicate success or failure to the program it was started by.

 ### Arguments

 The forth (and, for now, final) way to communicate are arguments.
 You've already used them a lot in the previous weeks.
 Whenever a program is started, a set of strings (the arguments) can be passed to alter the program's behaviour or to give it some information it needs to fullfill the desired task.

-In this invokation of ls
+In this invocation of ls

 ``` sh
 $ ls . -l -a